openstudioproject/openstudio_docs/api_v1/schedule_get.rst

     Name
         Name of location

-4.The following data is provided for a class:
+4. The following data is provided for a class:
 ----------------------------------------------

 Type String: